camunda-consulting/camunda-7-code-examples/snippets/standalone-springboot-tasklist/README.md

 Since the Tasklist runs in its own Spring Boot Application, it will not have direct access to embedded forms of the process application.
 This can be achieved using a reverse proxy to resolve the form key.
 In my example, I use Zuul as an embedded reverse proxy.

 In more traditional architectures, where the Standalone Webapp is deployed as a war file, one can also choose to use an external reverse proxy to do the lookup.

+#### Tested on:

+* Camunda platform 7.16.0
+* Spring-Boot 2.5.4
+* Spring Cloud 2020.0.4
+* spring-cloud-starter-netflix-zuul: 2.2.10.RELEASE
+* As the Zuul component and Spring Cloud are out of sync, you have to add the ZuulConfiguration class as well: https://stackoverflow.com/questions/68100671/nosuchmethoderror-org-springframework-boot-web-servlet-error-errorcontroller-ge